ffloras/1800_202510_BBY26/README.md

 ---

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Joaquin Paredes** - BCIT CST Student aspiring to become a game developer in the future.
+My goal is to be part of something as good, if not better, than Red Dead Redemption 2 by Rockstar.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---